 Free Advice for couples who didn’t have the foresight to book a Celebrant.

-Here comes another blog motivated by a huge life event….my son’s just announced his engagement!
+Here comes another blog motivated by a huge life event….my son’s getting married!

 OK, nothing unusual there I hear you mutter, well, no, but YES….This is MY son! – “Charlie”, and he’s going to marry Amy, whom he’s known for, well, not quite a year!